Lombax99/ColdStorageService-XMas23/Sprint0/Cold Storage Service - Natali V2.md

 ![[ColdStorageServiceRoomAnnoted.png]]

-2. a DDR robot working as a transport trolley, that is intially situated in its HOME location.
+2. a DDR robot working as a transport trolley, that is initially situated in its HOME location.
 The transport trolley has the form of a square of side length **RD**.
     The transport trolley is used to perform a deposit action that consists in the following phases:
     1. pick up a food-load from a Fridge truck located on the INDOOR
     2. go from the INDOOR to the PORT of the ColdRoom